alvittoag/Youtube-Clone/README.md

 `Backend :
 https://rapidapi.com/ytdlfree/api/youtube-v31`

-`if the video doesn't appear or has an error, because the limit of the rapid fire is a maximum of 500 requests attention`
+`if the video doesn't appear or has an error, because the limit of the RapidAPI is a maximum of 500 requests attention`

 # ![Preview](img/Capture.PNG)